Recommendations

 Senior Film Conservator

-Looking back at the 1921 milestone that is The Avenging Arrow, the specific stylistic flair of this work is a gateway to a broader Adventure world.
+Looking back at the 1921 milestone that is The Avenging Arrow, the specific stylistic flair of this work is a gateway to a broader Romance world.
 Our archive is rich with titles that mirror the stylistic flair of William J. Bauman.

 As William J. Bauman's most celebrated work, it defines to create a dialogue between the viewer and the stylistic flair.